 Getting approval to build

-Development that involves construction, or buildings and structures, may require an assessment against the building rules as part of a development approval.
+Development that involves construction, or buildings and structures, may require an assessment against the building rules as part of development approval.
 Some examples of development include:

 - building a house